Grothendieck-Serre in the quasi-split unramified case: A Lindel trick in the setting of Cohen--Macaulay relative curves

 \section{A Lindel trick in the setting of Cohen--Macaulay relative curves}

-In \S\ref{sec:to-A1}, we will use patching to replace the relative curve $C$ in \Cref{cor:C-and-G} by $\bA^1_R$.
+Having corrected $\sG$, our next goal is to reduce to the case when the affine relative curve $C$ is $\bA^1_R$.
 For this, we need a suitable flat morphism $C \ra \bA^1_R$, whose construction is the goal of this section.
-We summarize the resulting relevant for us refinement of \Cref{cor:C-and-G} in \Cref{prop:better-C}.
+We summarize the resulting relevant for us refinement of \Cref{cor:only-C} in \Cref{prop:better-C}.

-For patching to apply, it is key to arrange that on some open subscheme $U \subset C$ containing $Z$ our desired flat map $C \ra \bA^1_R$ does not change $Z$ in the sense that the latter is precisely the scheme-theoretic preimage in $U$ of some closed subscheme $Z' \subset \bA^1_R$ to which $Z$ maps isomorphically.
-This is reminiscent of Lindel's insight \cite{Lin81}*{p.~321, Lemma} that led to the resolution of the Bass--Quillen conjecture in the ``geometric'' case and says that an \'{e}tale map $B \ra A$ of local rings with the same residue field is an isomorphism modulo powers of a well-chosen element in the maximal ideal of $B$ (compare also with \cite{CTO92}*{Lem.~1.2} or \cite{CT95}*{\S3.7 and proof of Thm.~5.1.1}).
-In our situation, however, there is a basic obstruction to the existence of $Z'$: if some residue fields of $R$ are finite, then $Z$ could, for instance, have too many rational points to fit into $\bA^1_R$.
-The purpose of the following minor adjustment essentially taken from the literature is to circumvent this obstacle.
+To be able to later use patching to pass from $C$ to $\bA^1_R$, it is key to arrange that on some open subscheme $C' \subset C$ containing $Z$ our desired flat map $C \ra \bA^1_R$ does not change $Z$ in the sense that the latter is precisely the scheme-theoretic preimage in $C'$ of some closed subscheme $Z' \subset \bA^1_R$ to which $Z$ maps isomorphically.
+This is reminiscent of Lindel's insight \cite{Lin81}*{page~321, Lemma} that led to the resolution of the Bass--Quillen conjecture in the ``geometric'' case and says that an \'{e}tale map $B \ra A$ of local rings with the same residue field is an isomorphism modulo powers of a well-chosen element in the maximal ideal of $B$ (compare also with \cite{CTO92}*{Lemme~1.2} or \cite{CT95}*{Section 3.7 and proof of Theorem~5.1.1}).
+In our situation, however, there is a basic obstruction to the existence of $Z'$: if some residue fields of $R$ are finite, then $Z$ could have too many rational points to fit into $\bA^1_R$.
+The purpose of the following crucial statement essentially taken from the literature is to circumvent this obstacle.

-\blem For a semilocal ring $R$, a quasi-projective, finitely presented $R$-scheme $C$, its $R$-finite closed subscheme $Z$, and an $s \in Z(R)$, there is a finite morphism $\wt{C} \ra C$ that is \'{e}tale at the points in $\wt{Z} \ce Z \times_{C} \wt{C}$ such that $s$ lifts to $\wt{s} \in \wt{C}(R)$ and, for every maximal ideal $\fm \subset R$, we have
+\blemt For a semilocal ring $R$, a quasi-projective, finitely presented $R$-scheme $C$, its $R$-finite closed subscheme $Z$, and an $s \in Z(R)$, there is a finite morphism $\wt{C} \ra C$ that is \'{e}tale at the points in $\wt{Z} \ce Z \times_{C} \wt{C}$ such that $s$ lifts to $\wt{s} \in \wt{C}(R)$ and, for every maximal ideal $\fm \subset R$, we have

-\up{a vacuous condition if the residue field $R/\fm$ is infinite}. \elem
+\up{a vacuous condition if the residue field $k_\fm$ is infinite}. \elemt